TAX

 Pensions and ISAs are familiar to many people.
 Nonetheless, even apparently knowledgeable individuals can find they have not fully utilised these tax-efficient opportunities.

-Moreover, some tax allowances, such as the personal savings allowance and friendly society tax-exempt savings plans, are less well known.
+Moreover, some tax allowances, such as the personal savings allowance and friendly society tax-exempt savings plans, are not that well known.
 The same potentially goes for premium bonds, which offer a pool of tax-free cash prizes linked to prevailing interest rates.
 And some people are unaware of the £9,000 annual Junior ISA (JISA) tax-efficient allowance they could use for their children.

 Stocks and shares ISAs